sgromme/sgromme.github.io/README-DEV.md

 # Blogging in Chirpy

 The folder ".devcontainer" contains the devcontainer.json file which defines the container for Chirpy and should automatically start the container which can be seen in the shell below.
+If the container doesn't start (usually wasn't started last time) select on the keyboard "ctrl shift p" and select on the pull down menu "Dev Container: reopen container"

 ![alt text](dev-container.png.png)